Amarillo is one of the most underrated destinations in the Lone Star State.

 The Amarillo Museum of Art (AMA) has been open for thirty years, and it’s a great place for locals and tourists alike.

 The AMA offers something for everyone, from traditional paintings to modern installations.

 It even features an extensive collection of Native American artifacts on permanent display.

-Admission to the Amarillo Museum of Art is free to the public.
+It is located on the campus of Amarillo College; admission to the Amarillo Museum of Art is free to the public.

 Amarillo Botanical Gardens

 Amarillo Botanical Gardens is spread over 4 acres and has charming seasonal displays.

 The Botanical Gardens has a Japanese Garden, fragrance garden, and butterfly garden that is popular with kids.

 Tourists can also visit the Mary E. Bivins Tropical Conservatory where they can view tropical plant species from outside Texas.

 During the holiday season, the Amarillo Botanical gardens are lit up in a kaleidoscope of colors and popular for photographs.